-Default Value: Default value of log event <eventID>
+Default Value: Default value of log event <eventID> Valid Values:

-alarm The log level of log event <eventID> is set to Alarm. standard The log level of log event \(\) eventID \(\) is set to Standard. interaction The log level of log event <eventID> is set to Interaction. trace The log level of log event <eventID> is set to Trace. debug The log level of log event <eventID> is set to Debug. none Log event \(\) event ID \(\) is not recorded in a log.
+The log level of log event <eventid> is set to Alarm.</eventid> The log level of log event $\langle eventID \rangle$ is set to Standard.
+The log level of log event <eventid> is set to Interaction.</eventid> The log level of log event $\langle eventID \rangle$ is set to Trace.
+The log level of log event $\langle eventID \rangle$ is set to Debug.
+Log event <eventid> is not recorded in a log.</eventid>

-Specifies a log level for log event <eventID> that is different than its default level, or disables log event (eventID) completely.
+Specifies a log level for log event <eventID> that is different than its default level, or disables log event <eventID> completely.
 If no value is specified, the log event retains its default level.
 This option is useful when you want to customize the log level for selected log events.

-These options can be deactivated with the option Level-reassign-disable.
+These options can be deactivated with option Level-reassign-disable option.

 Warning!
 Use caution when making these changes in a production environment.
 Depending on the log configuration, changing the log level to a higher priority may cause the log event to be logged more often or to a greater number of outputs.
 This could affect system performance.
 Likewise, changing the log level to a lower priority may cause the log event to be not logged at all, or to be not logged to specific outputs, thereby losing important information.
 The same applies to any alarms associated with that log event.